-Next Steps: Promote the use of online Self-Assessment and Individual Credential Plans, to increase accountability and transparency regarding these credential training tasks and to encourage local EI programs to complete these tasks paperlessly.
+Next Steps: Continue to promote the use of online Self-Assessment and Individual Credential Plans, to increase accountability and transparency regarding these credential training tasks and to encourage local EI programs to complete these tasks paperlessly.
 Use the Canvas platform to monitor employee training participation; report trends and progress to SSIP Professional Development Workgroup.
-Provide refresher training to local EI programs about Baby Watch's MOUs with University of Utah and Utah State University, which allows university students to complete Early Intervention Specialist credentials before they graduate.

 Anticipated Outcomes: Over time, fewer service providers will complete the Self-Assessment and Individual Credential Plans on paper.
 Coaches/supervisors will provide guidance and mentoring about the online Self-Assessment and Individual Credential Plans.
 Local EI programs will encourage new hires to complete training online in the Canvas learning platform, where coach/supervisors and Baby Watch can remotely monitor employee responses.
 The number of student credentials issued increases over time.
 Students who earn credentials at the University of Utah and Utah State University are successfully recruited by local EI programs, and make valuable long-term contributions to Utah's early intervention workforce.